scala/docs.scala-lang/README.md

 ## Dependencies ##

-This site uses a Jekyll, a ruby framework.
-You'll need ruby and bundler installed; see [Jekyll installation instructions](http://jekyllrb.com/docs/installation/) for the details.
+This site uses a Jekyll, a Ruby framework.
+You'll need Ruby and Bundler installed; see [Jekyll installation instructions](http://jekyllrb.com/docs/installation/) for the details.

 ## Building & Viewing ##

-cd into the directory where you cloned this repository, then install the required gems:
+cd into the directory where you cloned this repository, then install the required gems with `bundle install`.
+This will automatically put the gems into `./vendor/bundle`.

-    bundle install

 Start the server in the context of the bundle: